n0lr4m/n0lr4m/README.md

-My name is Marlon and today is Wednesday, 3 March, 02:52 CET.
+My name is Marlon and today is Tuesday, 2 March, 20:09 GMT-6.